Paul-August-Calderon/proudcloud-movie-list/README.md

 The project is deployed on Koyeb using their Hobby Plan resources.

 The Hobby tier deployment hibernates when no traffic is detected.
-When first accessing the site, allow some time for the deployment to spin up.
+When first accessing the site, allow some time for the application to spin up.

 [Link to deployed project](https://lucky-chinchilla-sandbox-mamon-2b375214.koyeb.app/)